rewatiramansahu/FullStack-MERN/README.md

 - It is easy to hack your data.
 - You can't submit complex data, like binary data.
 - You can submit max 2048 chars.
-- It stored in browser logs
+- It stored in browser logs: history.

-history.
 - It can be bookmarked.
 - Data can be cached, which saves round trips.